 - officers or directors of the corporation if the licence is issued to a corporation

 Licence holders must notify Service Alberta in writing within 15 days of ceasing to carry on the activities for which the licence was issued.

-Copies of legislation can be obtained from the Queen’s Printer Bookstore.
+Copies of legislation can be obtained from the Alberta King’s Printer.

 Was this page helpful?